 #3 - There's an island in the center of the city: Budapest's 2.8km long (1.7 mile) Margaret Island is a gift of nature.
 This bucolic land enclosed by the Danube River was home to various monastic orders in medieval times, later the Ottomans set up a harem here, then the Habsburg family used it as a private resort.
 Today, locals stroll through its scenic parks, massive sycamore trees, and medieval ruins, or run on the 5.3 km (3.3 mile) track stretching around the island.

 #4 - Unique local population: Flanked by Germanic and Slavic populations in most neighboring countries, Hungarians are an outlier with a unique language and Asiatic ancestry.
-Today, the local population is a mix of all sorts, bearing German, Slavic, Turkish, Romanian, and Jewish cultural and ethnic marks adopted over the centuries.
+Today, the local population is a mix of all sorts, bearing German, Slavic, Jewish, Turkish, and Romanian cultural and ethnic marks adopted over the centuries.
 Hungarians can seem to shut themselves off from foreigners, more so than locals in other countries.
 Perhaps this is due to their odd language that makes it difficult to communicate with non-Hungarians.

 #5 - Walkable and bikeable: Although Budapest is a sizeable city with almost two million people, it's easily walkable - most points of interest are within the Grand Boulevard in Pest, and near the Danube bank in Buda.
 The more far-flung locations are best accessed by public transport or MOL Bubi, the city's bike sharing network.
 Refer to this neighborhood overview for details.